 Following a devastating earthquake on the island of Flores in December 1992, SOS Children built a Village in the town of Waturia, opening three years later in 1995.

 In 1999, heavy fighting in East Timor between government troops and independence fighters prompted SOS Children to establish an emergency relief programme as people fled the region.
 We provided shelter at SOS Children's Village Flores to 130 children from an orphanage in Dili, the capital of East Timor.
 The children remained in our care for the duration of the war.

 SOS Children and the Boxing Day Tsunami

 On the morning of 26 December 2004, a devastating tsunami caused by a massive earthquake struck coastal areas around the Indian Ocean.
-More than 130,000 people died in Indonesia and thousands of children were separated from their parents.
+130,000 people died in Indonesia and nearly 40,000 were reported as missing.
+Thousands of children were separated from their parents.
 The coastline between the cities of Banda Aceh and Meulaboh was the worst-affected area and many families fled the peninsula to seek refuge in nearby Medan.